 Following the publication of the "Basic Policy for Reforms towards the Realization of Digital Society" by the Japanese government, OTSUKA CORPORATION started providing "solutions to build infrastructure for DX promotion for local governments" in April 2021.
-Administrative services are typically conducted face-to-face and are time-consuming and burdensome for both staff and residents, with the burden of paperwork for staff being a common issue for many local governments.
+Administrative services are typically conducted face-to-face and are time-consuming and

+Outline of solutions to build infrastructure for DX promotion for local governments burdensome for both staff and residents, with the burden of paperwork for staff being a common issue for many local governments.
 The Company continues to support local governments in their "initiatives to promote DX" in order to improve both the efficiency of municipal operations and convenience for residents.